 The Department launched its undergraduate major programme in Computer Science leading to the BSc degree in 1978.
 The Postgraduate Division was established in 1982.
 In 1983, the Computer Science major programme became the first one outside the United Kingdom to be accredited by the British Computer Society (BCS).
 When the Faculty of Engineering was founded in 1991, the Department joined the new Faculty and started to offer an undergraduate major programme in Computer Engineering leading to the BEng degree.
 The name of the Department was changed to Department of Computer Science and Engineering in 1995.

 Since its founding, the Department has expanded rapidly in enrolment, curriculum, staff, equipment, research and services to the community, in both quality and quantity.
 Currently, the Department offers programmes leading to BSc, BEng, MSc, MPhil and PhD degrees.
 The Department has the most advanced computing equipment and cloud infrastructure for both Computer Science and Computer Engineering research.
-The Department consists 30 faculty members, including one Turing Award recipient and four ACM Fellows, and a student body of 900 students.
+The Department consists 30 faculty members, including one Turing Award recipient and five ACM Fellows, and a student body of 900 students.
 The Undergraduate Division includes 450 students in the Computer Science major programme, 120 in the Computer Engineering major programme, and 30 in the Computer Science minor programme.
 The Postgraduate Division contains about 140 MSc students and 160 full-time research students, carrying out research in a very co-operative and friendly environment.
 Graduates from the Department have distinguished themselves in industrial and academic societies in Hong Kong as well as all over the world.